-Karen is a member of the Executive Committee of the Tax Section of the New York State Bar Association and co-chair of the Corporations Committee.
+Karen is the Second Vice Chair of the Executive Committee of the Tax Section of the New York State Bar Association and will be Chair of the organization in 2018.
 She is a former chair of the Corporations Committee of the Tax Section of the American Bar Association.

 Nicole Pinder is a partner in the PricewaterhouseCoopers' Transaction Services practice, based in New York.
 She has over 15 years of experience providing assurance and advisory services to companies across a broad range of industries in the US, Europe and South Africa with a focus on complex financial reporting matters.
 She has advised corporates and private equity houses on the execution of their capital markets transactions (public and private debt and equity offerings), divestitures, and on complex accounting and reporting matters under various GAAPs.
 Nicole also has several years of experience advising companies on the adoption of, and reporting under International Financial Reporting Standards ("IFRS").
 Current and recent clients include News Corporation, Hertz, McGraw-Hill, Visteon, Bunge, Stanley Black & Decker, General Motors, Duke Energy, National Grid, KeySpan Energy, Wendy's, Toys "R" Us, Sycamore Partners, BC Partners, Golden Gate Capital, Express, Apollo Management, Hexion Specialty Chemicals and Bain Capital.